Ab4ch3/RestFul-API-Movies-Genre/README.md

 # RESTful API Categories

 RESTful API about film categories.
+This project is based on MVC architecture

 ## Tech Stack